denten-books/plain-text/2-metaphor.md

 handling something other than print material.
 The semblance to paper guides our intuitions about the medium and its associated affordances: to scroll, bookmark, or turn pages.
 We have far fewer intuitions about the affordances of inscription at the micromolecular level.
-As we "turn the page" on the screen an electric charge embedded into a solid state medium crosses the impenetrable oxide barrier, reaching its destination, the floating gate, through quantum tunnelling, which exploits the wave-particle duality of matter and its corollary the Heisenberg uncertainty principle [@pavan_flash_1997;
+As we "turn" the simulated page an electric charge embedded into a solid state medium crosses the impenetrable oxide barrier, reaching its destination, the floating gate, through quantum tunnelling, which exploits the wave-particle duality of matter and its corollary the Heisenberg uncertainty principle [@pavan_flash_1997;